KatieLDR/Case-Interview-Agent/chainlit.md

 - ➖ Remove something you think is not relevant
 - ❓ Challenge or change any concept suggested by the AI that does not feel right.

+⚠️ Framework text (concepts, pillars, wording) is fixed and should not be reworded, it reflects a deliberate design grounded in industry and research literature.
+You may add or remove bullets and pillars freely.
+If you disagree with a point, remove it rather than rephrasing it.

 There are no right or wrong answers.
 We are interested in how you think through the problem.

 ### Example Solution and Interaction